 - The smallest hospitals (1-99 beds) had the highest rates of hospital-acquired severe sepsis.

 - Urban hospitals had higher rates of hospital-acquired severe sepsis compared to rural hospitals.
-From 2021 to 2022, rates decreased by 27.8 percent for rural hospitals and 17.2 percent for urban hospitals.
+From 2016 to 2023, rates increased by 50 percent for rural hospitals and 30.9 percent for urban hospitals.

-- Nonprofit hospitals had the lowest rates of hospital-acquired severe sepsis followed by government hospitals, and investor-owned hospitals.
-From 2019 to 2022, there was a rise in rates in all three categories.
+- Nonprofit hospitals had the lowest rates of hospital-acquired severe sepsis followed by Investor-owned hospitals, and governmental hospitals.
+From 2021 to 2023, rates decreased in all three categories.

 - Teaching hospitals had higher rates of hospital-acquired severe sepsis compared to non-teaching hospitals.